 Pursuant to an SEC exemptive order and subject to the conditions of that order, the Adviser may, with Board approval but without shareholder approval, change or select new sub-advisers, materially amend the terms of an agreement with a sub-adviser (including an increase in its fee), or continue the employment of a sub-adviser after an event that would otherwise cause the automatic termination of services.
-Shareholders will be notified of any sub-adviser changes.
+Shareholders will be notified of any such changes.

-A discussion regarding the basis for the Board's renewal and approval of the investment advisory agreements with the Adviser is available in the Funds' Semi-Annual Report for the fiscal period ended October 31, 2019.
+A discussion regarding the basis for the Board's renewal of the investment advisory agreements with respect to the Funds is available in the Funds' annual shareholder report for the fiscal year ended April 30, 2022.

-Sub-Adviser (ROBO Global® Robotics and Automation Index ETF only)..
+Sub-Adviser (ROBO Global® Robotics and Automation Index ETF only)

 Vident Investment Advisory, LLC, or the Sub-Adviser, is a Delaware limited liability company located at 1125 Sanctuary Parkway, Suite 515, Alpharetta, Georgia 30009.
 The Sub-Adviser was formed in 2014 and provides investment advisory services to exchange-traded funds, including the ROBO Global® Robotics and Automation Index ETF.
-The Sub-Adviser is responsible for trading portfolio securities and other investment instruments on behalf of the Fund, including selecting broker-dealers to execute purchase and sale transactions, as instructed by the Adviser or in connection with any rebalancing or reconstitution of the Index, subject to the supervision of the Adviser and the Board.
+The Sub-Adviser is responsible for trading portfolio securities and other investment instruments on behalf of the Fund, including selecting broker-dealers to execute purchase and sale transactions, as instructed by the Adviser or in connection with any rebalancing or reconstitution of the Index, subject to the supervision of the Adviser and oversight of the Board.
 Under a sub-advisory agreement, the Adviser pays the Sub-Adviser a fee, calculated daily and paid monthly, out of the fee the Adviser receives from the Fund.

-A discussion regarding the basis for the Board's renewal of the sub-advisory agreement with the Sub-Adviser is available in the Semi-Annual Report for the ROBO Global® Robotics and Automation Index ETF for the fiscal period ended October 31, 2019.
+A discussion regarding the basis for the Board's renewal of the sub-advisory agreement with the Sub-Adviser is available in the annual shareholder report for the ROBO Global® Robotics and Automation Index ETF for the fiscal year ended April 30, 2022.